uruba/FinanCalc/readme.md

                     );
     ```

-Therewith the process is concluded and you can now use the obtained results.
+Therewith the process is concluded and you can now use the obtained results as you see fit.

 ### Configuration